pingcap/docs/tidb-cloud/troubleshoot-import-permission-error.md

 ---
-title: Troubleshoot Permission Errors during Data Import from S3
+title: Troubleshoot Permission Errors during Data Import from Amazon S3
 summary: Learn how to troubleshoot permission errors when importing data from Amazon S3 to TiDB Cloud.
 ---

-# Troubleshoot Permission Errors during Data Import from S3
+# Troubleshoot Permission Errors during Data Import from Amazon S3

-This document introduces how to troubleshoot permission errors that might occur when you [import data from Amazon S3 into TiDB Cloud](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-3-copy-source-data-files-to-amazon-s3-and-import-data-into-tidb-cloud).
+This document describes how to troubleshoot permission errors that might occur when you [import data from Amazon S3 into TiDB Cloud](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-3-copy-source-data-files-to-amazon-s3-and-import-data-into-tidb-cloud).

 After clicking **Import** on the **Data Import Task** page on the TiDB Cloud console, if you see an error message with the keyword `AccessDenied`, a permission error has occurred.